Asymptotic fluctuations of geometric q-TASEP, geometric q-PushTASEP and q-PushASEP: Introduction

 As an exactly solvable stochastic vertex model TASEP also has a three-parameter generalization to the q-Hahn TASEP~\cite{Pov13,C14,Vet15}.
 The analogous extension of PushTASEP outside the Macdonald hierarchy is the $q$-Hahn PushTASEP and it was introduced in~\cite{CMP19}.
 The pushing system of the $q$-Hahn PushTASEP was proved to have a Markov duality similar to the continuous time $q$-PushTASEP~\cite{CP15}.
 The four-parameter family of stochastic higher spin vertex models~\cite{CP16} further generalizes the $q$-Hahn TASEP.
 Another related model is the $q$-Hahn asymmetric exclusion process for which the discontinuity of the particle density and Tracy--Widom fluctuations of particle positions involving the position of the first particle are known for a certain choice of parameters~\cite{BC16}.

-We investigate rigorous asymptotic analysis of the geometric $q$-TASEP, geometric $q$-PushTASEP and $q$-PushASEP in the present paper.
-Using the Fredholm determinant formulas available in the literature for these models we prove GUE Tracy--Widom fluctuations for the particle position in the homogeneous case.
-If the jump rates of the first finitely many particles in the geometric $q$-TASEP and geometric $q$-PushTASEP are perturbed, we obtain Baik--Ben Arous--P\'ech\'e and Gaussian limiting fluctuations.
-Our asymptotic results are formally similar to those in~\cite{FV13,Bar14,Vet15,BC16}, but their arguments are not directly applicable for the models studied in this paper.
+We investigate the rigorous asymptotic analysis of the geometric $q$-TASEP, geometric $q$-PushTASEP and $q$-PushASEP in the present paper.
+We prove GUE Tracy--Widom fluctuations for the particle position in the homogeneous case, see the first statements in Theorems~\ref{thm:gmain}, \ref{thm:pmain} and \ref{thm:amain}.
+If the jump rates of the first finitely many particles in the geometric $q$-TASEP and geometric $q$-PushTASEP are perturbed, we obtain that the limiting fluctuations are Baik--Ben Arous--P\'ech\'e and the top eigenvalue distribution of finite GUE matrices in Theorems~\ref{thm:pmain} and \ref{thm:amain}.

+Our asymptotic analysis uses the following Fredholm determinant formulas for the $q$-Laplace transform of particle positions in the three interacting particle systems.
+The finite time formula for geometric $q$-TASEP is available in~\cite{BC15}.
+Theorem 3.3 in~\cite{BCFV14} has two applications in the present paper.
+As a result of \cite{MP17} this theorem provides our starting formula for the geometric $q$-PushTASEP.
+On the other hand by a different choice of specializations Theorem 3.3 in~\cite{BCFV14} gives a continuous time $q$-PushTASEP formula which is generalized in~\cite{MP17} to the finite time formula for the $q$-PushASEP (where two-sided jumps are allowed) which we use.

+The asymptotic results in this paper are formally similar to those in~\cite{FV13,Bar14,Vet15,BC16}, but their arguments are not directly applicable for the models studied in this paper.
 The $q$-Hahn TASEP specializes to the geometric $q$-TASEP by setting the parameter $\nu=0$, but this case is not covered by the analysis in~\cite{Vet15}.
-The main technical challenge in our models is the right choice of the integration contours and the proof of their steep descent property which uses novel observations and technics compared to~\cite{Vet15}.
+The main technical challenge in our models is the right choice of the integration contours and the proof of their steep descent property.
+In particular compared to the analysis in~\cite{Vet15} it is not enough here to write the derivative of relevant functions along their steep descent contours in terms of the function $h(b,s)$ given in~\eqref{defh} for the geometric $q$-PushTASEP and $q$-PushASEP.
+Instead we work with a description using the function $e(b,s)$ given in~\eqref{defe} which captures the behaviour of the derivatives along the contours around the points antipodal to the double critical point.
+Furthermore we prove certain inequalities between various terms which appear in the derivative along the integration contours by applying a new stochastic dominance argument which is formulated in Lemma~\ref{lemma:dominance}.
 The technical conditions imposed in our theorems mostly come from the restriction that certain poles of the integrand have to be avoided while deforming the original integration contours to the steep descent ones.